 Even if your device happens to have an IPS LCD display or the battery saving benefits don’t entice you, a monochrome display still has a particular benefit.
 According to former Googler Tristan Harris, a black and white display can help cure your smartphone addiction by making the screen less appealing.
 Hopefully, that’s not the reason that’ll make you want to try out Monochromacy.

-You’ll need a device running Android 5.0 Lollipop.
+You’ll need a device running Android 5.0 Lollipop, Marshmallow, Oreo, Pie or above.

 Enable Developer options

-Go back to Settings and you should now see Developer options towards the bottom of the Settings page.
+Go back to the Settings page and you should now see Developer options towards the bottom of the screen.
 On MIUI and similar ROMs, Developer options are further hidden under an Advanced settings option.
 Tap on Developer options and toggle on the switch at the top if it isn’t already on.

 Now scroll down half-way towards the bottom and you should see an entry labeled Simulate color space under the Hardware Accelerated Rendering subheading.
 Tap on it and select Monochromacy from the pop-up list that appears.
 Your screen should immediately turn black and white at this point.